fc-anjos/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Stay In Touch - Social media app built with Ruby on Rails

 > This repo includes code for the social media app Stay In Touch, developed as part of Microverse's Full Stack Development Program.